Benin Map

 The right to vote in Benin can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Benin.
 Dual citizenship recognized: yes, residency requirement for naturalization: 10 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Benin, these are the most likely dangers you might face: hot, dry, dusty harmattan wind may affect north from December to March.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Benin, these are the most likely dangers you might face: hot, dry, dusty harmattan wind may affect north from December to March.
 What do you think?
-Are you prepared enough to visit Porto-Novo and / or Benin?
+Are you prepared enough to visit Porto-Novo and/or Benin?

 Travel references about Benin